meabhinavshukla/Functional-Programming/README.md

 # Functional-Programming
 Binary search tree declaration, insertion and tail recursive in-order traversal.
-Some higher order function implementation of map and reduce.
+Some higher order function implementation of map and reduce in sml.